Brightspace/github-assignment-uploader/README.md

 # Deploying your own instance of the Bot

 **These instructions are for *deploying your own instance* of the Visual-Difference Bot or *updating the existing instance* of the Bot.
-It is *highly recommended* you use The *already deployed instance* of the Bot.
+It is *highly recommended* you use the *already deployed instance* of the Bot.
 Instructions for that are [here](README.md#utilizing-the-deployed-bot-for-your-existing-brightspace-repo).**

 ## Dependency Installation and Running the Bot Locally